 Implication

-Both the OP and Unfair Election Reports are initiatives designed to combat misleading and imbalanced news articles on their respective news portals, thereby enhancing transparency and providing more accurate information to readers.
+Both the OP and Unfair Election Reports are initiatives designed to combat misleading or imbalanced news articles on their respective news portals, thereby enhancing transparency and providing more accurate information to readers.
 While the Unfair Election Reports are tailored to address specific, temporary national events, the OP aims to develop a more comprehensive online news originator identification system, with the long-term goal of establishing it as an international standard.
 Despite differences in scope and objectives, both initiatives highlight significant implications for the role of traditional media in the digital age and the regulatory frameworks aimed at countering misinformation and disinformation that are currently being explored in various countries.